-5 5.4.1 Influence of Beach Cover
+5.4.1 Influence of beach cover

-Beach cover is expected to partially shield the near-shore platform from cosmic rays and therefore reduce concentrations of 10 Be in the platform surface.
-Wider beaches should result in lower 10 Be concentrations.
-We ran model experiments with different values of B_W , which was held constant for the duration of each experiment (Figure 8a).
-The predicted distributions of 10 Be concentrations increase and then decrease in the offshore direction, and the magnitude of the "hump" is reduced when beaches are wider (Figure 8b).
-The position of the peak with respect to the cliff moves offshore as production in the near-shore is reduced by beach cover.
+Beach cover is expected to partially shield the near-shore platform from cosmic rays and therefore reduce concentrations of 10Be in the platform surface.
+Wider beaches should result in lower 10Be concentrations.
+We ran model experiments with different values of B_w , which was held constant for the duration of each experiment (Fig. 8a).
+The predicted distributions of 10Be concentrations increase and then decrease in the offshore direction, and the magnitude of the "hump" is reduced when beaches are wider (Fig. 8b).
+The position of the peak with respect to the cliff moves offshore as production in the near-shore zone is reduced by beach cover.
 The black line corresponds to the scenario with no beach cover.
-The concentrations of 10 Be at the platform surface decrease in a linear fashion with wider beaches (Figure 9), to the extent that a 50 m wide beach results in a 18% reduction in the magnitude of the 10 Be concentrations.
-If not accounted for, this would lead to over prediction of cliff retreat rates when inverting measured 10 Be concentrations, since, in the absence of beaches, lower concentrations of 10 Be suggest faster cliff retreat rates (Regard et al., 2012).
+The concentrations of 10Be at the platform surface decrease in a linear fashion with wider beaches (Fig. 9), to the extent that a 50 m wide beach results in an 18 % reduction in the magnitude of the 10Be concentrations.
+If not accounted for, this would lead to over-prediction of cliff retreat 0